YinHK-gameDev/unity-learn/scripting cheestsheet/UnityEvents/README.md

 - Select the **`+`** icon to add a slot for a callback

-- Select the UnityEngine.Object you wish to receive the callback (You can use the object selector for this)
+- Select the `UnityEngine.Object` you wish to receive the callback (You can use the object selector for this)

-- Select the function you wish to be called
+- Select the function(inside that object) you wish to be called

 - You can add more than one callback for the event